avaines/terraform_lambda_build_options/README.md

 ![diagram](option3/diagram.png)

 ## Option 4
-Similar to Option 2 and 3.
-Have terraform check for the presence of the code package in S3, if it doesn't exist, terraform will bundle the package, upload it and use that reference.
+Similar to Option 1 & 2.
+Have Terraform manage the archive, but store it in S3 for retreval, rolling the code in to lambda only if the commit reference for the build has changed.
 ![diagram](option4/diagram.png)

 ## Option 5